From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 - 「導入企業500社以上」 (Trusted by 500+ companies)

-Use language your audience actually uses, and not what sounds fancy in English.
+Use language your audience uses, and not what sounds fancy in English.

 Japanese Copywriting: Localization Tactics for Real Results

-Translation is only the first step.
-To truly connect with Japanese customers, foreign companies must go beyond literal language and build copy that aligns with Japanese emotion, communication norms, and decision-making behavior.
+Translation is only the beginning.
+To build genuine connections with Japanese customers, foreign companies must move past direct conversions and develop copy that reflects local emotions, communication styles, and decision-making habits.

-Below are two practical localization tactics that consistently drive better results in Japanese marketing.
+Below are two proven localization tactics that help drive stronger engagement in Japanese marketing.

 Write for the Action, Not the Literal

-Many companies translate their English CTAs directly into Japanese—and in doing so, lose trust, tone, and effectiveness.
+Many companies translate their English CTAs directly into Japanese, losing trust, tone, and effectiveness in the process.
 Literal translations often sound robotic, unnatural, or even pushy.
 A good Japanese CTA invites the reader to take action in a low-pressure, benefit-focused, and polite way.

 Common Literal Translation: